Secure Anonymous Conferencing in Quantum Networks: Abstract

-\begin{sciabstract} Users of quantum networks can securely communicate via so-called quantum conference key agreement --- making their identities publicly known.
-In certain cases, however, users may seek anonymity.
-Here, exploiting multipartite Greenberger–Horne–Zeilinger (GHZ) states, we design efficient and noise-tolerant protocols for anonymous conference key agreement.
-Inspired by the composable security of quantum key distribution, we introduce security definitions encompassing various levels of \textit{anonymity} and prove the security of our protocols.
+Users of quantum networks can securely communicate via so-called (quantum) conference key agreement --- making their identities publicly known.
+In certain circumstances, however, communicating users demand anonymity.
+Here, we introduce a security framework for anonymous conference key agreement with different levels of anonymity, which is inspired by the epsilon-security of quantum key distribution.
+We present efficient and noise-tolerant protocols exploiting multipartite Greenberger–Horne–Zeilinger (GHZ) states and prove their security in the finite-key regime.
 We analyze the performance of our protocols in noisy and lossy quantum networks and compare with protocols that only use bipartite entanglement to achieve the same functionalities.
-Our simulations show that GHZ-based protocols can outperform protocols based on bipartite entanglement in the finite-key regime and that the advantage increases for protocols with higher anonymity requirements.
-Our results strongly advocate the use of multipartite entanglement for cryptographic tasks involving several users. \end{sciabstract}
+Our simulations show that GHZ-based protocols can outperform protocols based on bipartite entanglement and that the advantage increases for protocols with stronger anonymity requirements.
+Our results strongly advocate the use of multipartite entanglement for cryptographic tasks involving several users.